jaspector

 All new construction (residential and commercial), additions, remodels, alterations, and set-up of manufactured homes; separate miscellaneous permits required for roofing, electrical upgrades, and gas additions; fences within city limits require a permit; all commercial projects also require Planning approval before permit issuance.

-Typical processing time is Residential: 2 weeks or less; Commercial: 3 weeks or less; Miscellaneous permits (roofing, electrical upgrades, gas additions): typically reviewed within 1 week of complete submittal..
+Building permit processing times in Vernal, UT typically run Residential: 2 weeks or less; Commercial: 3 weeks or less; Miscellaneous permits (roofing, electrical upgrades, gas additions): typically reviewed within 1 week of complete submittal..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Vernal, UT.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, playhouses, and similar) not exceeding 120 square feet in floor area.; Fences not over 7 feet high (note: Vernal City FAQ indicates fences within city limits DO require a permit; verify with Building Division).; Retaining walls not over 4 feet in height and not supporting a surcharge or impounding Class I, II, or III-A liquids.; Water tanks supported directly on grade if the capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2 to 1.; Platforms, walks, and driveways not more than 30 inches above adjacent grade and not over any basement or story below.; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work.; Prefabricated swimming pools accessory to a group R-3 occupancy not more than 24 inches deep and not more than 5,000 gallons.; Agricultural buildings that qualify under Utah Code Section 15A-1-204; however, electrical, mechanical, and plumbing systems installed in agricultural buildings are never exempt and always require permits..
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.